TommyLJ/Calculator2/README.md

 # Calculator2
-my first calculator made in IntelliJ.
-I was training Swing and GUI
+My first program - calculator made in IntelliJ.
+I was training Swing and GUI.